SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Magnetic fields in 30 Doradus

 \section{Magnetic fields in 30 Doradus}

-To map the magnetic fields of 30 Dor, we make use of the SOFIA/HAWC+ polarimetric data at 89, 154 and 214$\,\mu$m observed under the Strategic Director's Discretionary Time (S-DDT) program (PI: Yorke, H., ID: 76$\_$0001) during the SOFIA New Zealand deployment in July 2018.
-The reduction of data were introduced in \cite{2018arXiv181103100G} and \cite{2021arXiv210509530T}.
+To map the B-fields of 30 Dor, we make use of the SOFIA/HAWC+ polarimetric data at 89, 154, and 214$\,\mu$m observed under the Strategic Director's Discretionary Time (S-DDT) program (PI: Yorke, H., ID: 76$\_$0001) during the SOFIA New Zealand deployment in July 2018.
+The reduction of data was introduced in \cite{2018arXiv181103100G}.